The year before the momentous 50th anniversary of the George Formby Society in 2010,

 GFS members Peter Pollard and Peter Lee decided to digitize a complete collection of The Vellum magazine including all the extra issues and sup-plements that have been produced to celebrate anniversaries in the 50-year history.This of course would not be an easy task.
 A few very long-standing members will probably own a complete set but obviously they are very few in number – consider the fact that in August 2012 there are only four surviving founder members and it is not guaranteed that they will own a com-plete set.It was also realized when examining some of the earliest issues that because of the way that they had been printed; the text on the page was fading and in years to come would become unreadable.
 So it was surely time to attempt to assemble a complete digitized collection that could be made available to the GFS archives and anyone else who might wish to own it.

-The project has been updated four times since its creation and the latest update contains every magazine until the end of 2019.
-Two hundred and forty fourpublications dating back to issue no.1 are now in thecollection.
+The project has been updated three times since its creation and the latest update contains every magazine until the end of 2018.
+Two hundred and thirty seven issues dating back to issue no.1 are now in the collec-tion.
 The Vellum actually failed to produce an issue between 1964 and part of 1965 but thankfully founder member John Walley recognized the need to have some sort of com-munication and single-handedly produced five newsletters to cover this period in time, the newsletters are all included in the compilation.Every page of every issue went through various computer processes before they were judged to be presentable.
-One nice feature is that each issue is capable of being word searched although it must be stressed that in the early years the search is not as reliable as the issues produced over the last 40 years.The whole project was started in January 2010 and it was not thought that it could be com-pleted before the end of this year – but once work was started, both Peter’s worked constantly to get the job done within eight months.
+One nice feature is that each issue is capable of being word searched although it must be stressed that in the early years the search is not as reliable as the issues produced over the last 35 years.The whole project was started in January 2010 and it was not thought that it could be com-pleted before the end of this year – but once work was started, both Peter’s worked con-stantly to get the job done within eight months.

 The GFS archives

-The collection will be available only in our Shop, both on the Internet and in Blackpool at the GFS conventions at £25.It must be emphasized that the DVD disc can only be accessed via a PC computer; it will not play in a conventional television DVD player.
-You must have access to a computer to view the collection and that computer must have a PDF reader installed on the system, probably the most universal is Adobe Reader – and this is free software and is easily downloaded – in fact the majority of computers will already have this software installed.
+The DVD collection is to be donated to the GFS archives but if members wish to own the col-lection, it will be made available in the GFS shop.
+The collection will be available only in our Shop, both on the Internet and in Blackpool at the GFS con-ventions at £25.It must be emphasized that the DVD disc can only be accessed via a PC computer; it will not play in a conventional television DVD player.
+You must have access to a computer to view the collection and that computer must have a PDF reader installed on the sys-tem, probably the most universal is Adobe Reader – and this is free software and is easily downloaded – in fact the majority of computers will already have this software installed.
 But just in case there is anyone who does not have a internet connection, a version of Foxit Pro PDF reader is available to install from the disc and is an excellent alternative choice.

 A fantastic history